 I spent several weeks in India and visited the Indian states Rajasthan, Goa, Karnataka and Maharashtra.
 Just before flying back to Germany I also explored the beautiful state of Kerala in the south of India.
 I spent three full days in Kochi, the second largest city in Kerala, exploring the city and its surroundings.

 Kerala is best known for its great backwaters and unique nature.
 Inland, you will find tea plantations and wild hillsides, and on the shores, the lagoons, lakes and streams of backwaters.
 You can definitely spend several weeks exploring Kerala, but three days in Kochi are enough to soak up the beauty of Kerala.
-Here are the top things to do in Kochi if you are short on time:
+Check out the 4 top things to do in Kochi if you are short on time.

 Actually almost all tour operators in Kochi offer tours to the Kerala backwaters.
 I was picked up early in the morning by a bus in which several tourists sat.
 It took about 90 minutes to reach the village of Vadakkemuri where we had to get into several canoes.
 The first 30 minutes we were floating along the Murattupula River.
 Then we went along some smaller waterways, where we could observe the houses and everyday life of the locals.
 A short stop was made in the town of Vaikom, where our guide taught us a lot of interesting stuff about the flora and fauna.
 Then went the same way back to our bus.
 It brought us to the village Uppathezhathu.
 There we climbed into a traditional boat, which was steered and set in motion by a single bamboo stick by our boatman.
 The ride was so relaxing that half of my fellow travellers took a nap.
 Before we went back to our bus, there was a small meal on the bank of the Muvattupuzha River.
 The tour has definitely paid off to admire the amazing backwaters and to learn more about the lifestyle of the people of Kerala.
 A day trip in the Kerala backwaters is an absolute must.